Using rpy2 in notebooks¶

 be used in cells.

-First the so-called “R magic” extension should be loaded.
+First the so-called “R magic” extensions should be loaded.

 %load_ext rpy2.ipython